 So now when my daughter takes time to grasp math concepts, I fear that she will also have to go through the same.
 However, the education system has evolved a lot now and there is a more practical approach towards devising teaching methodology in schools.
 But when it comes to motherly fears there is no practical thinking and it becomes all emotional.

-- Explore: Explore math around you.
-For example, let them count the number of tress around while taking a walk in the park.
+Explore math around you.
+For example, let them count the number of trees around while taking a walk in the park.

-- Make it creative: Make the learning process creative.
-For example, plan a trip to a super market, ask them to make a list of items they want to buy and estimate the price of each item.
+Make the learning process creative.
+For example, plan a trip to a supermarket, ask them to make a list of items they want to buy and estimate the price of each item.
 Give them an amount more than their estimate.
 Help them explore which operator they will need to employ while paying for the items they bought.
 This will help them learn addition and subtraction in a fun way and their reward will be the items that they chose to buy.

 Start with attempting easy questions for the topic that your child is finding difficult to understand, that will help in building confidence.

-- Math from stories: While I was searching the net, I got to know that there are various interesting story books on math.
+While I was searching the net, I got to know that there are various interesting storybooks on math.
 It would be an exciting way to introduce concepts to kids.

-- Praise: Praise your child on attempting, even if he is not able to solve the question.
-I am guilty of not doing it so I need to do this immediately before my daughter develop a dislike for math.
+Praise your child on attempting, even if he is not able to solve the question.
+I am guilty of not doing it so I need to do this immediately before my daughter develops a dislike for math.

 Albert Einstein said, “It’s not that, I’m so smart;